frameless/huishoudboekje-nl-design-system-demo/.changeset/dull-hats-live.md

 "huishoudboekje": patch
 ---

-In the appointment field is now the organization or account holder visible
+Fixed #927: Now showing the name of the organization instead of the account holder.